Shaun Goater: Coaching career

 After retiring, Goater returned to Bermuda, receiving an official welcome from the Premier of Bermuda Alex Scott on his arrival.
 A week later, Southend played the Bermuda national team in an appreciation game for their former striker.
 Goater has expressed a wish to enter coaching following his retirement, and studied for the UEFA B coaching licence in 2005.
 Since 2003, Goater has organised the annual Shaun Goater Grass-roots Soccer Festival, a football coaching event for children in Bermuda.
 On 14 September 2006, Goater and the United Soccer Leagues announced that Bermuda would receive a professional football team that would play in the third division of American football, the USL Second Division.
 Goater had roles as both a director and player of the team, the Bermuda Hogges.

 Goater left Bermuda Hogges in 2008, to concentrate on youth coaching with North Village Rams in his home town.
 He was appointed as the head coach in 2008.
 He served as the head coach of the Rams from 2008 to 2013, in the process winning seven trophies, including the league, three Friendship titles, Charity Cup and two Dudley Eve titles.

 On 8 August 2015, it was announced that Goater would join Northern Premier League Division One North club New Mills as assistant manager to Andy Fearn.
 In September 2015, Fearn and Goater resigned from New Mills after nine defeats in nine games.

 On 17 February 2017, Goater was appointed manager of Northern Premier League Division One North club Ilkeston.

 On 5 February 2019, Macclesfield Town announced that they had hired Goater to the staff of their under-18s team.

-On 8 October 2021, Goater returned to Manchester City as part of the Academy coaching staff.
-He joined his former club's Academy coaching staff as part of the Premier League’s Coach Inclusion & Diversity Scheme (CIDS), a programme set up with the aim of increasing the number of Black, Asian and mixed heritage coaches working full-time in professional football.
+On 8 October 2021, Goater returned to Manchester City as part of the academy coaching staff.
+He joined his former club's Academy coaching staff as part of the Premier League's Coach Inclusion & Diversity Scheme (CIDS), a programme set up with the aim of increasing the number of Black, Asian and mixed heritage coaches working full-time in professional football.
 Goater was set to work across all the club's Academy age groups, from the foundation phase up to the professional development phase, in different roles to ensure the provision of a wide range of experience.

+In April 2023, Goater joined Manchester City W.F.C. as assistant to manager Gareth Taylor.

+On 28 August 2024, Goater departed Manchester City to take the role of Assistant Head Coach at Aston Villa W.F.C.
+On 11 December 2024, Goater was named caretaker manager after Aston Villa Women parted company with manager Robert de Pauw.
+Goater took charge of his first game later that same day, a 4–1 victory over Charlton Athletic in the Women's League Cup.

+On 22 January 2025, Aston Villa hired Natalia Arroyo as new manager, and Goater returned to his role in the coaching staff.
+During his time as caretaker manager, Goater took charge of 4 matches, featuring 3 wins and 1 draw and had expressed a desire to take on the job permanently.